 Digi-Pas® R&D composes a team of multinational, interdisciplinary and highly specialized professionals focusing on the development of core capabilities and competencies within niched domain expertise of precision digital levelling, two-dimensional surface plane angular measurement/alignment, and proximity/remote-authorization access security technologies.
 We relentlessly perform R&D activities to innovate global-leading intelligent angular measuring instruments and eGeeTouch® smart locking devices in contributing to the advancement of the precision engineering and consumer solutions, particularly to the automotive, aerospace, medical, energy, building, semiconductor and consumer electronics industries.

 In 2009, Digi-Pas® pioneered the world's-first dual-axis precision digital level and in 2011, we further pioneered the world's-first 2-axis intelligent machinist levels that have greatly simplified any high precision machine levelling and planar angle measurements tasks.
 In 2012, we sustained our innovation by presenting the world-first Digi-Pas® 2-axis ultra-precision inclinometer at JIMTOS in Tokyo.
-As leveling and angular measurements are vital functions for precision equipment installation, machine alignments and metrology in many industries within the precision engineering cluster, field engineers are often constrained by using traditional spirit bubble levels or single-axis digital inclinometers to accomplish these basic leveling tasks one axis at a time and tedious trial-and-error iterations.
-In fact, modern precision leveling, angle measurement, and alignment tasks essentially involve a plane or two dimensional (i.e. 2-axis), while conventional leveling tools/instruments are limited to single axis.
-Digi-Pas® technology and innovation have empowered many engineers by eradicating constraints associated with using single-axis instruments.
+In fact, field engineers and scientists are often constrained by using traditional spirit bubble levels or single-axis digital inclinometers to accomplish these basic leveling tasks one axis at a time with tedious trial-and-error iterations, because adjusting one axis of a plane's angular position would inevitably affect the other axis's angular position within this plane.
+In precision leveling, angle measurement, and alignment tasks essentially involve a plane or simultaneous two-dimensional (i.e. 2-axis), while conventional leveling tools/instruments are limited to single axis.
+Alternative used of highly precise laser angular interferometer are constrained with fragile structural construct, sensitive to vibrations or shocks, cumbersome set up process, thus unsuitable to operate in open fields or hostile application environments.
+Digi-Pas® technology and innovation have empowered many engineers by eradicating constraints associated with using single-axis level/instruments.
 Further, at higher precision and a wider range of angular measurements, conventional single-axis inclinometers becomes susceptible to compounding errors & cross-axis errors.
-Digi-Pas® 2-axis ultra-precision inclinometer embedded with advanced MEMS and proprietary compensation process technologies effectively prevents cross-axis error and simultaneously displays tilted-plane surface angles with greater accuracy.
-In 2014 Digi-Pas further pioneered the industry by first introducing Digi-Pas Machinist Level Mobile App to wirelessly linking smartphone/tablets with leveling instruments providing greatest convinience and fast leveling tasks at 28th CONTROL – International Trade Fair (Stuttgart, Germany).
+Digi-Pas® 2-axis ultra-precision inclinometer embedded with advanced MEMS and proprietary algorithm compensation process technologies effectively prevents cross-axis error and simultaneously displays tilted-plane surface angles with greater accuracy.
+In 2014 Digi-Pas further pioneered the industry by first introducing Digi-Pas Machinist Level Mobile App to wirelessly linking smartphone/tablets with leveling instruments providing greatest convinience and fast with high-quality leveling tasks at 28th CONTROL – International Trade Fair (Stuttgart, Germany).

 In 2014, we launched eGeeTouch® NFC smart locking device that utilizes state-of-art proximity access and remote-authorization security technologies and it was the world's first of its kind, which subsequently receiving numerous Innovation Awards from Japan and USA.
 These patented (on 2010 and granted by USPTO on 2016) smart locks effectively resolve disadvantages associated with conventional keyed/digit-wheel-dial locks, providing enhanced security as well as hassle-free experience (zero risks to key-bumping & key-picking) to users.
 The novel innovation of eGeeTouch® smart locks wirelessly link to the internet via smart devices to the Cloud-computing infrastructure, deploying highly secured technology via smart devices such as smartphones, smart tags etc., validated us as the world pioneer in introducing Internet of Things (IoT) into security locks and travel luggage industries by prestigious world's largest Consumer Electronic Association (CEA) at 2014 CES Unveiled New York. eGeeTouch® smart padlock tracks, WHO, WHEN & WHERE an access was made providing an audit trail (audit log - a security relevant chronological record), containing documentary evidence of the sequence of access history which is a highly useful new feature unmatched by any conventional keyed and combination-dialed padlock.